zielinskim04/zielinskim04/README.md

 # Hi there! 👋

-I'm **Miłosz**, a programming enthusiast passionate about data visualization, algorithms, and desktop applications.
+## About me:
+I'm a student at the Faculty of Mathematics and Information Sciences at Warsaw University of Technology, studying Data Science and Engineering.
+In my free time I enjoy playing tennis 🎾 and hiking in the mountains 🏔️.

-### I have used:
+## I have used:
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![R](https://img.shields.io/badge/R-276DC3?style=for-the-badge&logo=r&logoColor=white)